 Sponsored research is a restricted fund that accounts for income and expenditures for all sponsored research.
-Amounts are separately reported for entities consolidated and entities not consolidated (see Section II.B.1).
-Income is to be reported following the funds flow approach (see Section II.B.4).
+Amounts are separately reported for entities consolidated and entities not consolidated (see Section II.E.1).
+Income is to be reported following the funds flow approach (see Section II.E.4).

 Fund income includes funds to support research paid either in the form of a grant or by means of a contract from a source external to the institution.
 Income sources include government, private industry and donors.
+The federal grant allocation for Indirect Costs of Research would be included here.
+The corresponding expenditures should be reported as an internal cost recovery between the Operating and Sponsored Research Funds, similar to the treatment of overheads.
 Fund income also includes investment income, if the corresponding expenditures are reported in the Sponsored research fund.

 Fund expenditures include activity funded from Sponsored research income and exclude activity funded from the General operating fund.
 Fund expenditures include the purchase of capital assets, if the corresponding income is reported in the Sponsored research fund.
-Fund expenditures also include internal cost recoveries (see Section II.B.7).
+Fund expenditures also include internal cost recoveries (see Section II.E.8).